 Perhaps it's not surprising then, that in the early iterations of this blog some eleven years ago, I had named it "Growing".
 I was growing, the kids were growing, the garden was growing, even the laundry was growing.
 Shortly after that, I settled on FIMBY, for Fun in My Back Yard.
 In recent years I re-named my blog by my own name.

 I explore ideas as deep as I can take them, with as much intellectual rigor as I can muster, while being committed to living what I write and honestly writing what I live.

 I welcome you to follow along in the expansion and the discovery process.

 I also have a Patreon community with varying levels of support and benefits.
-One of the main perks for Patrons is a monthly podcast - interviews with extraordinary ordinary people, exploring the Big Ideas in their lives, stories of personal growth and transformation at the edge of their own life experience - which is available for supporters on that platform.
+For 2 years I produced a monthly podcast - interviews with extraordinary ordinary people, exploring the Big Ideas in their lives, stories of personal growth and transformation at the edge of their own life experience - which is available for supporters on that platform.

 This is the longer story of how this blog came to be, what it is, and maybe where it's going.

 Many of my blog readers, the few I have, have been hanging around for a long time.
 They've watched my kids grow up, we've hiked many mountains together, they've tracked with me through moves from Maine to rural Quebec to Montreal.
 They've adjusted to my name change, when I switched the blog from FIMBY to Renee Tougas.
 We've shared gardening, soapmaking, homeschool discussions, and book recommendations.
 They've walked with me through a mid-life crisis and faith deconstruction.
 They cheered me on as I crossed the finish line of homeschooling and raising my kids.

 Readers, friends, and family (but their opinion is suspect) say my writing helps them articulate their thoughts and feelings.
 That my words accompany them at the edge of their own experiences.

 This confirms one of my core convictions about humanity; the intimate is the universal.
 What I share here is my story but in some ways it's also your story.